TomUszyn/WSAA-project/README.md

 ## 📜 License

-This repository is licensed under the MIT License - see the LICENSE file for more details.<br>
+This repository is licensed under the MIT License - see the LICENSE file for more details.

 [🔝 Back to Top](#table-of-contents)

 ## Acknowledgments

 The Music Playlist Organiser project has been developed to demonstrate the techniques and concepts covered in the Web Services and Application module.
 It highlights the implementation of CRUD operations, third-party API integration (such as the Last.fm API), dynamic web interfaces using Flask and AJAX, and database management with MySQL.
 The project also emphasises practical experience in hosting applications on PythonAnywhere.
 Special thanks are due to the lecturer for providing valuable guidance and resources throughout the module, enabling the application of theoretical knowledge to a real-world project.
-Furthermore, web resources like the Last.fm API documentation and online hosting services have played a crucial role in enhancing the development experience.<br>
+Furthermore, web resources like the Last.fm API documentation and online hosting services have played a crucial role in enhancing the development experience.

 [🔝 Back to Top](#table-of-contents)

 ## Author